lucidrains/DALLE2-pytorch/README.md

 Implementation of <a href="https://openai.com/dall-e-2/">DALL-E 2</a>, OpenAI's updated text-to-image synthesis neural network, in Pytorch

+The main novelty seems to be an extra layer of indirection with the prior network (whether it is a transformer or a diffusion network), which predicts an image embedding based on the text embedding from CLIP.

 This is SOTA for text-to-image now, but probably not for long.

 It may also explore an extension of using latent diffusion in the decoder